temach/k8s-training/README.md

 ```

-Testing with curl it works (in case of error, its the error from python simple server that is returned, nginx is avoided):
+Testing with curl it works! (in case of error, its the error from python simple server that is returned, nginx is avoided):
 ```
 # curl -v --connect-to 'homework.otus:80:158.160.36.172:80' 'http://homework.otus/'
 * Connecting to hostname: 158.160.36.172